gl-yziquel/maintenance/README.md

 We  here  document  the  list  of repositories  on  which  the  author  performs maintenance tasks of one kind or another.

+* The [tensorflow_probability][tf-prob] repository.
+It seems people do not build from source much these days.
+The build instructions in the readme file where not working since, as far as I can see, the 0.21 version.
+The build instructions from the readme file now do work after a path fixing fix.

 * The [browsh][browsh]  repository.
 A fix to the Dockerfile  build has been made by Farzad Qassemi.
 A  link to a tarball for the go  language tarball was broken.
 It is now possible to build and execute the built docker image.